Chapter 12 : Flying Together, Falling Apart

 “No, we just… I’m sorry, we didn’t mean anything by it!”
 I pleaded.
 “We didn’t know you’d get so upset, we just thought it’d be a joke!”
 Where was Remus?
 He’d be able to calm his friends down and stop a row from escalating.
 But he was missing.

 “We’re leaving,” said Mandy, giving up.
 “Carry on doing whatever you were doing.
 Sorry we interrupted your little secret meeting.”
-We started walking away and after we’d turned the corner, Mandy threw the Invisibility Cloak over us again in case we ran into Mrs. Woodhouse or someone else unpleasant who’d punish us for being out after curfew.
+We sped away from them, but after we’d turned the corner, we slowed down in order to be quiet so we could keep an ear out for Filch’s cat Mrs. Woodhouse or someone else unpleasant who’d punish us for being out after curfew.